CKalitin/ckalitin.github.io/_posts/2025-06-08-planet-labs-charts.md

 Planet Labs has has 8 satellite programs (at least that are recorded in McDowell's dataset):
 - Doves (3U, ~5 kg, no propulsion, 3-5 m resolution, 1-3 year lifespan)
-- Flock 1 (Deployed from ISS in Feb 2014 so 1-2 year lifespan)
+- Flock 1 (Deployed from ISS in Feb 2014 so 1-2 year lifespan at that 400 km orbit)
 - Flock 2 (Deployed to SSO orbit for greater lifespan of ~3 years)
 - Flock 3 (about the same as the rest)
 - Flock 4 (Superdoves)